How to Spot Crypto Signal Scams: The Complete Red-Flag Checklist

 Before paying for a signal group, slow the process down.
 Scams rely on urgency; verification relies on patience.
 Look for a public methodology, clear terms, visible risk disclaimers, and a history that does not erase mistakes.

+Test the claims yourself first: paper-trade the signals, check whether results were posted before the move or after it, and confirm that risk is explained without prompting.
 If a service cannot pass a basic transparency screen, do not use payment as a way to discover the truth later.

 Risk note: This guide is educational and is not financial advice.
 Crypto trading is high-risk.
 Never trade with money you cannot afford to lose, use position sizing, and remember that past performance does not guarantee future results.